turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 ### Using Postman
 Postman is a super cool tool for sending requests to endpoints.
-You can use Postman to add, edit or delete data if there isn't a UI to do so.
+You can use Postman to add, edit, or delete data if there isn't a UI to do so.
 In our case, it's handy to add messages, edit a specific message, or delete a message.
 Get familiar with Postman because it will be your best friend for all things API from here on out.

 Things to consider:

+* If you are including information in the body of the request, then one of the headers needs to include `Content-Type: application/json`
-Header needs to include Content-Type: application/x-www-form-urlencoded Remember to check which HTTP method you are using before sending the request.
+* Remember to check which HTTP method you are using before sending the request

 ### Student Exploration (20 mins)

-* Implement a PUT route for a specific message to edit the message of the message.
+* Implement a PUT route for a specific message to edit the message of the message
-* Implement a DELETE route for a specific message to remove it.
+* Implement a DELETE route for a specific message to remove it

 **BONUS:**

 Can you implement a GET route that shows only the messages that have been edited?

 ### Static Files in Express
-To serve static files like an index.html file, you need to let Express know.
+To serve static files like an `index.html` file, you need to let Express know.
 To do this, tell Express what directory your static files live in with:

 ```js
 app.use(express.static('public'));